 Over the next 10 years, programming will be one of the fastest-growing occupations.
 It is ideal to teach coding step by step.
 The first step is to define it for kids.
 It will act as their guiding principle or rule of thumb to keep in mind when they’re confused.

-Go basic, use analogies, use examples – explain the concept in simple language that kids can relate to and understand.
+Go with the basics of coding.
+Use analogies, use examples – explain the concept in simple language that kids can relate to and understand.

 For example, to answer the question “What is coding and how do you do it?”, explain it this way: